 - DTA should reduce the overpayment by any underpayment of SNAP that DTA owes you.
 106 C.M.R. §§ 366.550.
 366.560.

-- The first month of an overpayment is the month the change would have been effective if it had been reported timely.
+Calculating the overpayment: The first month of an overpayment is the month the change would have been effective if it had been reported timely.
 In May 2017 federal rules were changed regarding timely reporting of income in simplified reporting cases.
 Effective May 8, 2017, households are not required to report if their income exceeds the gross income test until the 10th day of the month following the month in which the income exceeded the gross income test (the old rule was within 10 days of the receipt of income).
-7 CFR 273.12(a)(2).
-See What is Simplified Reporting and when must I report changes to DTA?
-Contact MLRI if DTA pursues an overpayment against your household because your income exceeded the limit for your household size.
+7 CFR 273.12(a)(2) See What is Simplified Reporting and when must I report changes to DTA?
+Contact MLRI at [email protected] if DTA pursues an overpayment against your household because your income exceeded the limit for your household size.

-- If your household includes an ineligible non-citizen with income, check to make sure DTA followed the special income counting rules when calculating the overpayment.
+Households with ineligible non-citizens: If your household includes an ineligible non-citizen with income and DTA says you are overpaid, check to make sure DTA followed the special income counting rules when calculating the overpayment.
 See How does DTA count the income of an ineligible immigrant?

-- DTA should not take any supplemental payments that are issued in connection to your current SNAP and a change you report.
-Contact MLRI if you are worried DTA did not do this correctly.
+Supplemental payments: DTA should not take any supplemental payments that are issued in connection to your current SNAP and a change you report.